 The Pourtales Library is located off the hotel’s main mezzanine.
 The initial books making up collection - including classics, best sellers and children’s books - were donated by an unnamed long-time guest.
 Hotel lodgers can take a book on the honor system during their stay.

 Snow said he will “go in there on random Sundays just to read a book and relax.
 If I sit in the room for even 30 minutes, the number of impressed visitors I see is incredible.”

 New owner builds on shop’s legacy of fine woodwork

 At the time when Woodworks Millshop was working on the Pourtales Library project, Nick Kohli was working for his mother’s luxury safe business, Traum Safe based on Madison Avenue.
-“Often we were asked by our clients to encase the safes in cabinetry or integrate it into existing casewor."
+“Often we were asked by our clients to encase the safes in cabinetry or integrate it into existing casework."
 Kohli said.
 "We had a partner shop in Switzerland that we used for much of that work.
-The quality was superb but project communication half way around the world was difficult.”
+The quality was superb but project communication halfway around the world was difficult.”

 Kohli set about looking for an “in-house solution.”
 His search led to the acquisition of Woodworks Millshop two years ago, a company that was founded in 1995.
 One of the custom woodwork manufacturer’s strengths is its ability to lay-up veneer panels in house, allowing it to tie any room together with fully grain-matched panels.

 Under Kohli’s watch, the company has been in a growth mode.
 The plant was expanded from 11,000 to 18,000 square feet and its workforce has increased from 10 to 18 employees.